This story first appeared in The Financial Times on May 9, 2011

 Second, America must continue on the path started by George W. Bush and continued by President Barack Obama to make cars, light trucks and commercial vehicles more fuel-efficient.
 The less oil used to drive the transport system, the less effect a price spike will have.

-Every time we make an investment decision at FedEx, we ask ourselves: “What is the return on this investment?”
+Every time we invest in decision at FedEx, we ask ourselves: “What is the return on this investment?”
 That is the question we must ask here.
-The Electrification Coalition, an organization of which I am a member, has put forward a plan to deploy electric vehicles at scale throughout the US.
-These policies would cost far less over all of the years of their implementation than the hundreds of billions of dollars America sends overseas to pay for oil in a single year.
+The Electrification Coalition, which I am a member, has put forward a plan to deploy electric vehicles at scale throughout the US.
+These policies would cost far less over all the years of their implementation than the hundreds of billions of dollars America sends overseas to pay for oil in a single year.
 In almost every conceivable area, the coalition’s plan represents a positive return on investment, from a $127bn improvement in the US balance of trade to millions of new jobs.

 We cannot fix today’s gasoline price spike.
 But we can finally put ourselves on the path to a future in which we are in much stronger control of the fuel supply that drives our vehicles – and our economy.
-Little has been done to address this problem for the past 40 years.
+Little done to discuss this problem for the past 40 years.
 The time to do so without truly calamitous consequences is rapidly running out.

 Frederick Smith is chairman, president and chief executive officer of FedEx Corporation